kstenerud/concise-encoding/ce-structure.md

 ### Padding

 Padding is an invisible object used for aligning data in a CBE document, and has no actual meaning.
-CTE encoders **CANNOT** encode padding.

 The padding type **CAN** occur any number of times where a [CBE type field](cbe-specification.md#type-field) is valid.

+**Note**: CTE **CANNOT** encode padding, so it will be discarded when converting from CBE to CTE.